 Michele Elam, Olivier Nomellini Family University Fellow in Undergraduate Education, is Professor of English at Stanford University.
 She is an affiliate with the Michelle R. Clayman Insitute for Gender Studies, African & African American Studies, and Comparative Studies in Race & Ethnicity.
 Elam is the author of Race, Work, and Desire in American Literature, 1860-1930 (Cambridge University Press, 2003), The Souls of Mixed Folk: Race, Politics, and Aesthetics in the New Millennium (Stanford University Press, 2011), and is Editor of the Cambridge Companion to James Baldwin (Cambridge University Press, 2015).
 She has published articles in African American Review, American Literature, Theatre Journal and Genre, among others as well as op-eds for CNN, Huffington Post, and Boston Review.
 Her work appears in many collections on race and culture, including Subjects and Citizens: Nation, Race and Gender from ""Oroonoko"" to Anita Hill (eds.
 Cathy Davidson and Michael Moon, Duke University Press) and in W.E.B.
 Du Bois and the Gender of the Color-Line (eds.
 Susan Gillman and Alys Weinbaum, University of Minnesota Press).

-Elam is twice the recipient of the St Clair Drake Outstanding Teaching Award at Stanford (2004, 2006) and the Faculty Award for “Outstanding Service to Undergraduate Students as a Teacher, Advisor and Mentor,” from the Program in Comparative Studies in Race & Ethnicity (2013), among her other teaching awards.
-Recent undergraduate and graduate seminars include African American Poetics, Mixed Race Literature & Politics in the U.S and South Africa, Narratives of Enslavement &Theories of Redress, the Harlem Renaissance, Feminism for the 21st Century, Literature by Women of Color, Race Theory in the Post-Race Era, Black to the Future: The End(s) of African American Literary History, W.E.B.
-Du Bois and American Culture, Toni Morrison & the Occasion of Black Feminism, Art & Activism, Literature of Inequality: Have & Have-Nots from the Gilded Age to the Occupy Era.
+Dedicated to teaching, Elam is twice the recipient of the St Clair Drake Outstanding Teaching Award at Stanford (2004, 2006) and the Faculty Award for “Outstanding Service to Undergraduate Students as a Teacher, Advisor and Mentor” from the Program in Comparative Studies in Race & Ethnicity (2013), among her other teaching awards.
+Recent undergraduate and graduate seminars include Mixed Race Politics & Culture; African American Poetics; Mixed Race Literature in the U.S and South Africa; Narratives of Enslavement & Theories of Redress; Modernism & the Harlem Renaissance; Gender Studies for the 21st Century; Literature by Women of Color; Race Theory in the Post-Race Era; W.E.B.
+Du Bois and American Culture; Toni Morrison & the Occasion of Black Feminism; Art & Activism; Literature of Inequality: Have & Have-Nots from the Gilded Age to the Occupy Era.